 Ingredients and inputs are considered “monitored risk” when genetically modified counterparts to those ingredients are in the research and development stages, or have been developed but are not yet widely commercially available, or for which known GMO contamination has occurred.
 These ingredients and inputs are closely tracked and monitored by the Non-GMO Project.
 For more information about the high-risk and monitored-risk lists, please visit our website and review the Non-GMO Project Standard.
 Frequently asked questions about the Project’s risk classifications and GMOs can also be found here.

 “Low-risk” ingredients, on the other hand, are inputs or ingredients that are at a low risk of being produced through genetic engineering or from genetically modified organisms (GMOs).
 One of the most common questions we get at the Non-GMO Project is why we verify products that are categorized as “low-risk.”

-For example, while it may seem strange to have Non-GMO Project Verified orange juice, flavored water, or salt, there are several important reasons why we verify all types of products — including those for which genetically modified versions have not yet been commercialized (i.e., monitored-risk inputs) and even those considered to be “low risk,” as further discussed below.
+For example, while it may seem strange to have Non-GMO Project Verified orange juice or flavored water, there are several important reasons why we verify these types of low-risk products — as well as those for which genetically modified versions have not yet been commercialized (i.e., monitored-risk inputs).
+Here, we discuss why:

 Hidden high-risk ingredients